Skip to Content

 Source: @pepperbaby0216

-Due to their high intelligence and affection, these pooches can also be used as service dogs.
-They are very gentle and well-natured with their familiar humans.
+Due to their high intelligence and affectionate nature, they also make excellent service dogs.
+These dogs are gentle and well-natured with their owners, making them loyal companions.

 15. Dusky